Mineinjava/Mineinjava.github.io/_posts/2023-9-30-swervedrive-reverse-kinematics.md

 ![Movement and rotation]({{ site.baseurl }}/images/DesmosCombined.png)

-And here's the one-liner to calculate it with [Quail](https://github.com/mineinjava/quail):
+And here's the one-liner to calculate them with [Quail](https://github.com/mineinjava/quail):

 ```java